Understanding Your International Health Insurance Options

 Can I Buy Health Insurance in a Foreign Country?

-Unfortunately, although you may have great health insurance coverage at home, that plan most likely does not follow you on your international travels.
+Unfortunately, although you may have great health insurance coverage at home, that plan most likely does not follow you on your international lifestyle.
 The cost of healthcare continues to be a high cost for families worldwide, and there are many with no access to medicine or health insurance.

 Plans administered by state and federal governments, such as Medicare for some U.S. citizens, do not provide coverages or benefits internationally.
 Therefore, you cannot count on the protections afforded by these policies when you set out on your extended stay in another nation.